HelloZeroNet/Documentation/docs/site_development/dbschema_json.md

  - If an updated data/users/content.json file is received (eg.: new user created):
    - The `"user_id", "user_name", "max_size", "added"` key in value of `content["include"]` is loaded into the `user` table and the key is stored as `path`

+> Note: [Some restriction](content_json/#regular-expressions-limitations) apply to regular expressions to avoid possible ReDoS vulnerability.

 ```json

 {